Books by Josh

 Josh became a certified Toastmaster and continued his insurance sales and service as a broker and coordinated programs in aerospace education for the Civil Air Patrol.
 He presented programs in handwriting analysis at venues including church groups and the Kiwanis.

 On January 17, 1998, Josh married Elizabeth Ann Sage and acquired three grown children and five more grandkids.
-In the same year, he ran for Insurance Commission for the state of Georgia.
+In the same year, he ran for Insurance Commissioner for the State of Georgia.
 Josh was happy he lost the race.

 Beginning in 1999 and through several more years, he began performing handwriting analysis programs on board as an entertainer for the Celebrity, Princess, Royal Caribbean, and Norwegian cruise lines.